pwwang/pipen/docs/placeholders.md

 <!-- toc -->

 {% raw %}
 `PyPPL` has its own template engine, which derived from a [500-line-or-less template engine][1].
-It also supports [Jinja2][2] if you have if installed and specify `"Jinja2"` to `pXXX.template`.
+It also supports [Jinja2][2] if you have it installed and specify `"Jinja2"` to `pXXX.template`.
 The built-in template engine is enabled by default.

 ## Common data avaible for rendering
-When render a template, following data are fed to the render function.
-So that you use those values in the template.
-Some attribute values of a process are shared for all templates that applied:
+When rendering a template, following data are fed to the render function.
+So that you can use those values in the template.
+Some attribute values of a process are shared for all templates that are applied:
 - `proc.aggr`: The aggregation name of the process
 - `proc.args`: A `dict` of process arguments.
 To access an item of it: `{{args.<item>}}`
 - `proc.cache`: The cache option